Huawei teams up with Atome to launch new rewards for shopping lovers

 Using Atome to redeem the vouchers

-The campaign begins on 15 August and will close by 16 October 2022.
-View more information on the campaign here.
+The campaign begins on 8 August and will close by 9 October 2022.
+You can view more information on the campaign here.

 Users can now download Atome on HUAWEI AppGallery and register to receive the voucher, before making their first transaction.